Don’t let anyone, anywhere, kid you about wealth.

 When you write a book or invest in a piece of real estate, for example, you set the table for the opportunity to gain some level of “passive income.”
 Obviously, you have to work hard to find a good piece of real estate and work harder to find the right person to live there that would allow you to break even while the property (hopefully) appreciates.
 If you’re good and lucky, the property might have a positive cash flow and appreciate!

-I don’t like to hope for luck to come because it’s just as likely to be bad as good.
+I don’t like to “hope for luck” to come because it’s just as likely to be bad as good.
+That….and the fact that random receipts of “good luck” are rare.

 The problem with solely focusing on the old notion of “Financial Freedom” is that nothing just goes up forever.
-In the U.S. the real estate bubble burst 8 years ago.
-That means there are still lots and lots of people who have a house that they are waiting to “break even” on, whether their own home or an investment property.
+In the U.S. the real estate bubble burst 12 years ago.
+That means there are still lots and lots of people who have a house that are going to “break even” on, whether their own home or an investment property.

 In other words, people BECOME WEALTHY because they assume that problems are going to happen.
 They KNOW bubbles all burst and never rely on something go up in value.